+Membership may be on an individual or agency basis.
 Individual membership dues are \$15 per year; \$25 per year for nonprofit organizations; and \$50 per year for profit entities.
-State agencies are exempt from paying dues.
+Governmental agencies are exempt from paying dues.
 Individual employees are encouraged to register as individual; however, this will not affect voting privileges.

 Current agency membership dues are not a requirement in order to be eligible to vote at general membership meetings.
 In order to be a voting representative, an individual or agency must attend a minimum of seven meetings during a twelve month period.
 Members must be present to vote and proxy voting is not allowed at General Membership meetings.
+No more than two representatives from one agency will be eligible to vote at a general membership meeting.

 Control of this corporation shall rest with the membership.
-Any action of the board of directors shall be subject to review by the membership on request of any member at the regular meeting.
-An action of the board of directors may be altered or rescinded by two-thirds vote of the membership present at a regular meeting.

-Regular meetings of the membership shall be held each month unless the board of directors shall determine otherwise.
+Any action of the Board of Directors shall be subject to review by the membership on request of any member at the regular meeting.
+An action of the Board of Directors may be altered or rescinded by two-thirds vote of the membership present at a regular meeting.
+Regular meetings of the membership shall be held each month unless the Board of Directors shall determine otherwise.
 In no event shall fewer than eight (8) such meetings be held in any one fiscal year.
 All meetings are open meetings regardless of status of dues.
-CoC Assembly agendas will be posted on the Heart of Texas Homeless Coalition (HOTHC) website at www.heartoftexashomeless.org one week prior to the meetings.

-The membership meeting in January shall be designated as the Annual Meeting for the election of officers and members of the board of directors.

-Special meetings of the members may be called by the Chairperson, the board of directors or upon written request to the Chairperson signed by five (5) or more members.
+The membership meeting in January shall be designated as the Annual Meeting for the election of officers and members of the Board of Directors.
+Special meetings of the members may be called by the Chairperson, the Board of Directors, or upon written request to the Chairperson signed by five (5) or more members.

-Section Two: Continuum of Care Board Requirements (24 CFR part 578.5 and 578.7)
+Section Two: Board of Directors and Continuum of Care Committee Requirements (24 CFR part 578.5 and 578.7)

-The TX-604 Waco/McLennan County Continuum of Care (CoC) will follow written processes to select the Heart of Texas Homeless Coalition (HOTHC) Board of Directors and the CoC Committee of the Board of HOTHC to act on behalf of the CoC (see Appendix A: HOTHC Bylaws).
+The TX-604 Waco/McLennan County Continuum of Care (CoC) will follow written processes to select the Heart of Texas Homeless Coalition (HOTHC) Board of Directors and the CoC Committee of the Board of HOTHC to act on behalf of the CoC.
 The CoC will review, update, and approve the selection process at least once every five years.